 Steps to accessing and using data within the Patron primary care data repository – researchers must:

 - Contact the Collaboration and Network Manager - Research at the Department of General Practice.

-- Complete the Data Access Request form.
+- Request and complete the Data Access Application form.

 - Sign a legal Agreement with the University of Melbourne stipulating compliance with the ethical, legal and regulatory obligations related to privacy, data management and security; and payment of charges as specified in the agreement.